hemangsharma/94692_Data_Science_Practice_Assignment_2/README.md

 ### How to run ###

-In order to run this program, type 'streamlit run app.py' in the terminal from the directory where app.py is saved
+In order to run this program, type `streamlit run app.py` in the terminal from the directory where app.py is saved